samyang-roundsquare/aws-common-ops/README.md

     *   Generates `/bin/auto-update-route53.sh`: Core logic for updating DNS.
     *   Generates `/bin/aws-service-boot.sh`: Wrapper script with saved credentials.

+> [!IMPORTANT]
+> **Docker Compose Version Note**: This script installs Docker Compose v2.39.1 (fixed version).
+Using the latest version may cause the error `compose build requires buildx 0.17 or later`.
+If you need a different version, modify the download URL in the script.

 #### Usage

 **Option 1: Quick Install (via curl)**